-Land disturbance permit, tier 1, means an official document issued by the urban development department which authorizes a land-disturbing activity on a qualified construction site.
+Land disturbance permit, tier 1, means an official document issued by the permitting department which authorizes a land-disturbing activity on a qualified construction site.

-Land disturbance permit, tier 2, means an official document issued by the urban development department which authorizes a land-disturbing activity site of less than one (1) acre, under subpart B of this chapter.
+Land disturbance permit, tier 2, means an official document issued by the permitting department which authorizes a land-disturbing activity site of less than one (1) acre, under subpart B of this chapter.